cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 explicitly created before being used.
 They can be created programmatically within your application, through the CDAP Console, or by or using a command line tool.
-Data written to a Stream can be consumed by Flows and processed in real-time.
+Data written to a Stream can be consumed in real-time by Flows or in batch by MapReduce.
 Streams are shared between applications, so they require a unique name.

 .. _Datasets: